-How to get from Cusco to Machu Picchu (Without Trekking)
+How to get from Cusco to Machu Picchu (via Aguas Calientes)

-And, the journey is split into 2 clear parts: Cusco to Aguas Calientes (the town next to the famous Inca site) and Aguas Calientes to Machu Picchu.
+Because of the remote location in the mountains, it isn’t that easy to get there.
+And you’ll have to do the journey in 2 parts: Cusco to Aguas Calientes (the town next to the famous Inca site) and then Aguas Calientes to Machu Picchu.

-Luckily, despite the limited transport options, there really is something for all budgets.
-So whether you’re prioritising comfort or saving pennies, working out how to get to Machu Picchu doesn’t have to be a hard decision.
+Luckily, there’s something for all budgets.
+So whether you’re prioritising comfort or trying to find the cheapest way, working out how to get to Machu Picchu from Cusco doesn’t have to be a hard decision.

 Find out more in this complete guide to the available transport options, journey times, costs, how to book and much more…